Tortar/PowerPointAudio-Extractor/README.md

 # Simplified Procedure to use it : using exe_extractor folder

-Thanks to the .exe file inside exe_extractor folder, you can run the program even without installing python-
+Thanks to the .exe file inside exe_extractor folder, you can run the program even without installing python.

-Steps :
+Setting :

 1) Download the script clicking on the 'code' button;